D.C. Roads - US 29

 Washington pulled a Philadelphia and miniaturized all of the shields on the US 29 corridor.
 These are a southbound progression, courtesy Lou Corsaro.

-And now, a northbound progression from me.
-The one big sign in the bunch is on 11th St. NW just after turning left from K St.
+And now, a northbound progression from me, up to Elder St. near MD.
+The one tall shield in the bunch is on 11th St. NW just after turning left from K St. I don't think the city has a single normal I-495 shield.

 Florida Ave.
 EB at Georgia Ave./7th St., which is US 29.
 Since this part of Florida Ave. is a continuation of New Hampshire Ave., this makes the 29 signs on the latter street even more out of place.